Starlink Mini Canada Review 2026: Price, Plans and Speed

 This guide is the consumer companion to our Starlink Mini Business Guide, which covers the Mini for work trucks and remote job sites.
 This one is for everyone else: cottage owners, campers, RV travellers, road trippers, and people who just want a backup when their home internet goes down.

-Starlink Mini at a Glance (Canada, March 2026)
+Starlink Mini at a Glance (Canada, May 2026)

-• Size: 29.85 x 25.9 x 3.85 cm (about the size of a large tablet)
+- Size: 29.85 x 25.9 x 3.85 cm (about the size of a large tablet)

-• Weight: 1.10 kg (2.43 lbs), or 1.16 kg with kickstand
+- Weight: 1.10 kg (2.43 lbs), or 1.16 kg with kickstand

-• Speeds: 50 to 150+ Mbps typical, up to 200+ Mbps possible
+- Speeds: 50 to 150+ Mbps typical, with higher speeds possible in ideal conditions

-• Setup time: Under 10 minutes
+- Setup time: Under 10 minutes

 What Is the Starlink Mini?

 The Starlink Mini is SpaceX’s compact, portable satellite dish.
-It connects to the same constellation of low earth orbit satellites as the full size Starlink system, but everything is shrunk down into a single flat unit about the size of a laptop.
-The dish, modem, and WiFi router are all built into one piece of hardware.
+It connects to the same constellation of low Earth orbit satellites as the full-size Starlink system, but everything is shrunk down into a single flat unit about the size of a laptop.
+The dish, modem, and Wi-Fi router are all built-into one piece of hardware.
 You prop it up with the included kickstand, point it at the sky, open the Starlink app on your phone, and you are online.

 What’s in the box

-• The Mini dish: A flat, rectangular antenna with integrated modem and WiFi router
+- The Mini dish: A flat, rectangular antenna with integrated modem and Wi-Fi router

-• Kickstand: Props the dish at the correct angle
+- Kickstand: Props the dish at the correct angle

-• 15 metre DC power cable: Connects to the included power supply
+- 15 metre DC power cable: Connects to the included power supply

-• AC power supply: Standard 110V wall adapter
+- AC power supply: Standard 110V wall adapter

-• Pipe adapter: For semi permanent mounting options
+- Pipe adapter: For semi-permanent mounting options

 The key difference from the standard Starlink dish is that everything is integrated into one unit.
 With the Standard system, you have a separate dish, a separate router box, and cables connecting them.
 The Mini eliminates all of that.
 One flat device, one power cable, done.

-Built in WiFi: The Mini has a WiFi 5 (802.11ac) router built right in, supporting both 2.4 GHz and 5 GHz networks.
+Built in Wi-Fi: The Mini has a Wi-Fi 5 (802.11ac) router built right in, supporting both 2.4 GHz and 5 GHz networks.
 You can connect multiple devices at once.
-There is also an ethernet port if you want a wired connection or want to plug in a third party router for better WiFi coverage across a larger area.
+There is also an ethernet port if you want a wired connection or want to plug in a third party router for better Wi-Fi coverage across a larger area.
 Most people will not need an external router for typical camping or cottage use with a few devices.

-Starlink Mini Pricing in Canada (March 2026)
+Starlink Mini Pricing in Canada (May 2026)

 Hardware cost